 Protocols for sampling macroinvertebrates in wadeable streams

-November 2001
+November 2001 SMF 5103

 This protocol identifies and describes standardised protocols for use by agencies throughout New Zealand for macroinvertebrate biomonitoring.
 Aquatic macroinvertebrates are universally accepted indicators of pollution in freshwaters, but they are sampled and used in widely differing ways nationally.
-The use of standard methods will enable more defensible and consistent biomonitoring regionally and nationally, increase consultation between water agencies, facilitate national SOE reporting and is an important pre-cursor to the development of consistent national databases.
+The use of standard methods enables more defensible and consistent biomonitoring regionally and nationally, increases consultation between water agencies, facilitates national state of the environment reporting and is an important pre-cursor to developing consistent national databases.

-Availability: The protocol and accompanying protocol sheets are available on the New Zealand Freshwater Sciences Society website.
+Availability:

+Download PDF [1 MB]

+Printed copies are not available